Arthys86/website/research.md

   </div>
   <div class="two-col-text">
     <p>
-      We make efforts to develop advanced implantable bioelectronics for multi-purpose biomedical applications, such as electrophysiological signal monitoring (e.g. ECoG, EMG, EKG, etc.), electrostimulation for muscle rehabilitation, drug delivery, and neuromodulation (e.g. optogenetics, deep brain stimulation (DBS), vagus nerve stimulation (VNS), etc.).
-      These implantables should be biocompatible and should not damage biological tissue.
-      They should either be stable enough for long-term use or transient enough to degrade in the body once no longer needed, avoiding secondary removal surgery.
+      We make efforts to develop advanced implantable bioelectronics for multi-purpose biomedical applications, such as electrophysiological signal monitoring (e.g. ECoG, EMG, EKG, etc.), electrostimulation for muscle rehabilitation, drug delivery, and neuromodulations (e.g. optogenetics, deep brain stimulations (DBS), vagus nerve stimulations (VNS), etc.).
+These implantables should be biocompatible that won't cause damage to the biological tissue, and will either be stable enough for long-term use or be transient that could be degraded by the body once it's not needed anymore, to avoid second-time surgery to take them out.
     </p>
   </div>
 </div>

-<h2 class="research-section-title">Advanced manufacturing: soft, permeable 3D electronic system</h2>
+<h2>Advanced manufacturing: soft, permeable 3D electronic system</h2>

 <div class="two-col">
   <div class="two-col-media">